 Virgin Media Ireland will allow 5.5Gb of EU roaming data on their €25 a month bundle that includes “unlimited” data in Ireland .
 This is in line with EU guidelines.

-Lycamobile have said that customers will not be able to use their bundle allowances while roaming in the EU after June 15th 2017 – but customers will be charged the standard domestic rate for all calls texts and data while roaming.
+Lycamobile have said that customers will not be able to use their bundle allowances for roaming in the EU after June 15th 2017 – but customers will be charged the standard domestic rate for all calls texts and data while roaming.
 We await to see if this satisfies European guidelines – probably not.

 The following European countries are NOT covered byEU roaming rules – so check roaming rates with your network provider before you travel : Andorra, Albania, Belarus, Bosnia & Herzegovina, Kosovo, Macedonia, Moldova, Monaco, Montenegro, San Marino, Serbia, Switzerland, Turkey, Ukraine and the Vatican City.